 Okay, so maybe grain-free isn’t right for my dog, what is the right brand or protein source for my pet?
 Well, my first piece of advice is to look for recall data which is easy to find on the internet.
-In my opinion, companies with less or no recalls that have been around for a long time, seems to be a logical starting place for selecting a diet for my pet.
+In my opinion, companies with less or no recalls, and which have been around for a long time are a logical starting place for selecting a diet for my pet.
 Here’s another link to the FDA’s website showing recall advisories on pet foods.

 Okay, I’ve found a company without a recall for a long time, they’ve also been around for a long time.
 What’s next?
 Well, find a food that works well for your pet.
-Some dog’s GI tracts seem better able to accommodate certain proteins and diets, find a food that works well for your dog.
+Some dog’s GI tracts seem better able to accommodate certain proteins and diets, so trial and error can help you find a food that works well for the individual needs of your dog.

 A Word about Food Allergies

-A recent paper suggested that food allergies are less common in dogs than previously thought, but still, do exist.
-It is believed to be the protein source (chicken, beef, etc.) that the dog is allergic to.
+While a recent paper suggested that food allergies are less common in dogs than previously thought, they still do exist.
+It is believed to be the protein source (chicken, beef, etc.) that the dog is typically allergic to.
 One common saying among veterinarians is that food allergic dogs tend to have problems with their, “Ears and Rears”.
 In these cases, finding a protein source your pet has never had is the key to diagnosing and treating.
-Allergic reactions require an initial “sensitization” and then exposure sometime afterward to trigger the allergic response.
+Allergic reactions require an initial “sensitization,” and then exposure sometime afterward to trigger the allergic response.
 Saving one or two protein sources for a novel protein diet may be helpful down the road should your veterinarian suspect an underlying food allergy.
 It is important that your dog is never exposed to this protein.
 There are both prescription and over the counter foods that can be used for a novel protein diet trial.
 Common foods are a prescription hydrolyzed protein (H/P) or over the counter bison, duck or lamb.

 A Word about Cats